Chart Color Schemes

 Residential development activity is lower than average in Callala Bay according to AreaSearch's national comparison of local real estate markets

-This shows a considerable change from the current housing mix, which is currently 95.0% houses.
-This shift reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements.
-With around 198 people per dwelling approval, Callala Bay exhibits characteristics of a low density area.
-The population is expected to remain stable or decline, potentially reducing pressure on housing and creating opportunities for buyers.
+This shift represents decreasing availability of developable sites and reflects changing lifestyles, indicating the need for more diverse, affordable housing options.
+With around 150 people per approval, Callala Bay remains a low density area.
+Given population is expected to remain stable or decline, reduced pressure on housing is anticipated, potentially creating opportunities for buyers in the future.

 Frequently Asked Questions - Development